JoshCheek/sublime-text-2-and-3-seeing-is-believing/README.md

 If you are using **something else**, you just need to make sure that `ruby_command` points to a 1.9+ version of Ruby that has `seeing_is_believing` [seeing_is_believing](http://rubygems.org/gems/seeing_is_believing) installed.

+If you are installing on **Windows**, you will need to provide the fully qualified path to `ruby_command` using '/' rather than the Window's default '\':

+Example: `"ruby_command": "C:/path/to/ruby.exe"`

+You will also need to comment out the line containing `RBENV_VERSION`.

+Example: `//"RBENV_VERSION": "2.0.0-p0"`

 ## Usage

 Open a ruby file write some code.